Updated: 10 hours ago

-Budget it into your work out time.
-Warm ups are not something extra that you maybe do, it is a full blown part of your work out so account for it!
+Budget it into your time.
+Warm ups are not something extra that you maybe do, it is a full blown part of your class or workout, so account for it!

-Start with low intensity, small and slower movements àgradually increase intensity to bigger and faster movements as your body warms
+Start with low intensity, small and slower movements.
+Then, gradually increase intensity to bigger and faster movements as your body warms.

 Focus on dynamic stretching rather than static stretching (not sure what this means?
-Check out my blog post about stretching here)
+Check out my blog post about it here)

 Do not push into movements that are painful or feel restricted, only go as far as your body is letting you at that moment.

 By the end of the warm up you should feel warm- starting to sweat a little, heart is beating faster, etc.- this is how you know you have warmed up enough

 As long as your follow these general rules, you can choose how you want to make it happen.
 Some days I warm up by walking then ramping up to a slow jog, other days I use a spin bike, and sometimes I just complete a dynamic warm up full of trunk rotations, walking lunges, jumping jack, etc. Have fun with it and do what you like!